 .png)

-Song, Saveurs & Sens brings Asian contemporary cooking to Rue Santeuil in Nantes, holding a Michelin Plate for two consecutive years (2024 and 2025) under chef Justin Jennings.
+Song, Saveurs & Sens brings Asian contemporary cooking to Rue Santeuil in Nantes, holding a Michelin Plate for two consecutive years (2024 and 2025) under chef Nhung Phung.
 At the €€ price point, it occupies a distinct position in a city more commonly associated with classical French technique, offering a considered, paced dining format that rewards repeat visits.

 Where Nantes Meets the East

 Rue Santeuil runs quietly through a part of Nantes that carries none of the Loire waterfront drama but plenty of the city's neighbourhood character: modest facades, a pace removed from the tourist circuit, the sense that you've arrived somewhere locals actually use.
-It is exactly this kind of street that tends to incubate the more considered dining addresses in French provincial cities, where rent pressure is lower and the audience is self-selecting.
-Song, Saveurs & Sens sits here at number five, and the name itself signals something about the approach — sound, flavours, senses — a deliberately multisensory framing for what is, at its core, Asian contemporary cooking placed inside a French dining cadence.
+It is the sort of street that suits a quieter dining room.
+Song, Saveurs & Sens sits here at number five, and the name itself suggests a multisensory approach to Asian contemporary cooking within a French dining cadence.

 The Ritual of the Meal